 For advanced hikers, I recommend the Dipsea Trail, 9.7 miles out-and-back (so nearly 20 miles total!)
 It’s an all-day schlep, so pack plenty of water and snacks, but it’s worth it for incredible views of the redwoods and Stinson Beach!

-Oakland Redwood Regional Park
+Reinhardt Redwood Regional Park

 Driving distance: 18 miles